 We predict two questions coming to every new Lincoln MKZ driver.
 The first one's easy to answer: "Is that the new MKZ?"
 The second one's much more difficult to come to grips with: "What makes it a Lincoln?"
 Strip away the grilles and badges, and we're not exactly sure.
 In the greater scheme, it's Lincoln's Olds Aurora--a car that's satisfying more for what's not true to its heritage, than for what is.
 And in this case, it's tough to forget that there's hardware just as good, just as interesting, almost as opulent, just a rung down its own corporate ladder.

-Inside, the MKZ's cockpit is striking mostly for what's not there.
-The column and console shifters we're used to placing inside are gone, replaced by pushbutton shift controls that form one of the brackets framing the MKZ's big LCD touchscreen.
+It's what's not there that really distinguishes the MKZ's interior.
+There aren't traditional shifters of any sort, but rather a set of shift buttons that flank the car's LCD screen.
 Without the shift lever, the screen takes over the interior, and stylists have made the most of it putting metallic parentheses around it, lowering the console in front of it, trimming out space beneath the armrests to accentuate the center of the car as much or more than the coolly glowing gauges themselves.
 It's a striking cue, one that frames the whole driving experience as you continually forget there's no lever to fall to hand.

 All that digested, there's a layer of Lincoln left unapplied to the MKZ, one we really hope is drizzled into the batter of future products.
 The MKZ is almost too spartan: the winged grille and walnut trim are everybody's idea of understated elegance, and the pushbuttons are a clever detail.
 Beyond that, the MKZ doesn't have the depth of personality that even some ancient Lincolns with mixed virtues (Mark VIII LSC, anyone?) laid right in the driver's lap.
 The glitz is gone--and in the process, Lincoln's shorn off a lot of glamour, the one resource they could mine forever from history.
 It's left hidden behind keywords like "modern" and "responsibly harvested" that aspire to Audi, but fall just short.